Home | About Us | Board

 CHAIR – MARK LILLIS

-Mark has a background in theatre, documentary film-making, festival and cultural programming, marketing and communications and strategic planning.
-He is the Deputy Director of Marketing & Communication at University of Technology Sydney (UTS) and is currently working in the strategy team with the Vice-Chancellor’s office.
-He is also a member of choir Coro Innominata.
+Mark has a background in theatre, documentary film-making, festival and cultural programming, brand management, marketing and communications and strategic planning.
+He currently works in the tertiary education sector.
+He is also a member of the choir Coro Innominata.

 TREASURER – PAMELA THORNTON